With rising Cable and Satellite TV prices, many have looked for alternatives and have cut the cord for free TV options.

 Read Here for Our Picks of Long Range Outdoor Antennas.

 HDTV Antenna, TV Antenna Digital Amplified Indoor HD Up to 80 Miles Range, Amplifier Signal Booster Support 4K 1080P UHF VHF Freeview HDTV Channels with Coax Cable

 A 1BYONE indoor antenna is a good unit for picking up free TV station broadcasts.

 It is best for those who live in cities and are having problems getting a clear signal.

 Anyone living outside a city would be best to use a large outdoor antenna.

-Getting a good TV signal will always change depending on the terrain such as hills, trees and so on.
+Getting a good TV signal will always change depending on the terrain, such as hills, trees, and so on.

 Knowing where the closest broadcast towers are will go a long way in getting the best antenna.

-I am still testing the unit so far with good results and will update if anything changes.
+I am still testing the unit so far with good results and will update you if anything changes.